armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-18.md

 ### Changes

-* More logs were added to the grpc keep alive logic in order to troubleshoot problems with the keepalive.
+* More logs were added to troubleshoot problems with the keep alive logic.